IvanYakimov/huntl/README.md

 strcmp: &"qeutu"{\0} &"cpalp"{\0} :=> 1
 strcmp: &"xeptv"{\0} &"yngmb"{\0} :=> -1
 ```
-As you can see, the optimized test suite is more readable and *less* expensive in terms of the "*Human Oralce Cost*"
+As you can see, the optimized test suite is more readable and *less* expensive in terms of the "*Human Oralce Cost*" than unoptimized one.